aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.io/iblob/slice/_index.md

 ---
 title: IBlob.Slice
 second_title: Aspose.SVG for .NET API Reference
-description: IBlob method.
+description: IBlob Slice method.
 Returns a new Blob object with bytes ranging from the optional start parameter up to but not including the optional end parameter and with a type attribute that is the value of the optional contentType parameter
 type: docs
 weight: 30
 url: /net/aspose.svg.io/iblob/slice/